Wellbeing in the Workplace

 Wellbeing - Stress and Mental Health at Work

-Mental health illness is indiscriminate in who can be affected - in fact it can affect anyone - however It is not always possible to identify when members of staff are finding the pressures of the job too much to cope with or are suffering with mental health problems as there may be no outwardly visible signs.
+Mental health illness is indiscriminate in who can be affected therefore it is not always possible to identify when members of staff are finding the pressures of the job too much to cope with or are suffering with mental health problems as there may be no outwardly visible signs.
 It is made even more difficult when individuals give the impression that they are coping well - whether this is because they themselves are not aware of changes in their usual health or behaviour patterns.
 Or maybe it is because of the fear factor around the stigma, prejudice and discrimination that often surrounds mental health problems.

 In order to promote workplace wellbeing and implement a mental health strategy there are steps that should be taken: